-Advisory: ESL 022 and ESL 023.
+Advisory: ESL 022 and/or ESL 023.

 Second in a series of seven levels.
 High beginning ESL core course for students who are learning basic skills in English reading, writing, listening, speaking, and grammar.
 In the course, students will focus on simple and progressive verb tenses and basic sentence patterns.
 At the completion of the course, they will be able to read and write basic English sentences, and engage in simple oral communication.
-Not open to students placed in ESL 031 or higher.
-The units earned for this course may not be applied toward the 60 units for graduation.
 Four hours lecture and four hours non-lecture per week.
 Credit/no credit only.
 (Not applicable to A.A. degree.)
 (May not be offered each semester)